Death Comes to Pemberley: Plot summary

-The coachman heard Denny say he wouldn't go along with Mr Wickham any more, and that Mr Wickham was now on his own.
+The coachman heard Denny say he would not go along with Mr Wickham any more, and that Mr Wickham was now on his own.

 There is much about police and judicial procedures.
 Darcy, although he is a magistrate, stands aside in various ways from the investigation of a death on his land.

 In his defence Wickham tells the jury that he had come upon Denny lying dead, and fired with Denny's weapon at a figure he thought he saw retreating through the woods.
 Then, like a deus ex machina, a written deposition arrives from a sick man, William Bidwell, who has one week to live.
 He left his sickbed, seized a poker, and struck Denny, whom he took for the soldier who had interfered with his sister Louisa.
 After he knocked him down he saw him fall backwards, striking his head fatally on a stone.
 The deposition arrives after the jury has returned a verdict of guilty.
 Wickham receives a royal pardon.

 In the sixth and final section, the backstory is told, after we have been given the outcome of the trial.
 Wickham had fathered an illegitimate child by Louisa Bidwell.
 Colonel Fitzwilliam, who owed Wickham a favour from the Irish campaign, agreed to lend or give him £30 so that Mrs Younge, once a companion to Darcy's younger sister, could bring up the boy.
 She, however, is run over and killed outside the high court where Wickham has been tried, and it was expected that Louisa's married sister in Birmingham would adopt the child.
 Louisa, however, has only lately discovered that the father of her love child, Georgie, is in fact Wickham.
 It is arranged that Georgie be adopted by Mr and Mrs Robert Martin (brought in from Emma: Mrs Martin had been Harriet Smith before her marriage).
 They arrange his baptism, and give him the name of John.
 Louisa later marries Joseph Billings, butler at Highmarten, the home of Jane, née Bennet, and Charles Bingley, and intends that the boy will not in the future be found by Wickham, who will now emigrate to America with Lydia, financed once again by the benevolence of Darcy.

 Reviews

-Newspaper reviews are generally favourable, many enthusiastically so, with the New York Times foremost in the United States.
+Newspaper reviews were generally favourable, many enthusiastically so, with the New York Times foremost in the United States.

-Editions

 Adaptation

 A serial of three sixty-minute episodes, also titled Death Comes to Pemberley, written by Juliette Towhidi (Calendar Girls) was made by Origin Pictures for BBC One.
-It was telecast in the UK over three nights from 26 December 2013 as part of BBC's Christmas schedule and stars Anna Maxwell Martin as Elizabeth, Matthew Rhys as Mr Darcy, Jenna Coleman as Lydia, Matthew Goode as Mr. Wickham and Trevor Eve as Sir Selwyn Hardcastle.
+It was broadcast in the UK over three nights from 26 December 2013 as part of BBC's Christmas schedule, and stars Anna Maxwell Martin as Elizabeth, Matthew Rhys as Mr Darcy, Jenna Coleman as Lydia, Matthew Goode as Mr Wickham and Trevor Eve as Sir Selwyn Hardcastle.

+Death comes to Pemberley was adapted as a stage show and premiered at the Yvonne Arnaud theatre in Guildford on 13 August 2025.